 A six-month public consultation on the MAS proposals is expected to be launched in January 2017 with the aim of introducing accepted proposals by July 2017.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the following Morgan Lewis lawyers.
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact Daniel Yong, a solicitor of Morgan Lewis Stamford LLC, a Singapore law corporation affiliated with Morgan Lewis & Bockius LLP.